eclipse-archived/ceylon-lang.org/documentation/1.0/tour/named-arguments.md

-This helps explain why named argument lists are delimited by braces: the fully general syntax for a named argument list is very, very close to the syntax for a class, method, or attribute body.
+This helps explain why named argument lists are delimited by braces: the fully general syntax for a named argument list is very, very close to the syntax for a class, function, or attribute body.
 Notice, again, how flexibility derives from language regularity.

 So we could rewrite the code that builds a `Table` as follows: